herb-mc/extra_enchants/info/datapack.md

 `max_level` specifies the enchantment's max level.</br>
 `is_curse` specifies whether an enchantment ought to be considered a curse.
 Curses cannot be removed via any means.</br>
-`is_treasure` specifies wether an enchantment ought to be considered a treasure.
+`is_treasure` specifies whether an enchantment ought to be considered a treasure.
 Treasure enchantments cannot be obtained via the enchantment table.</br>
 `incompatible_enchants` specifies all enchantments that are not compatible with this enchantment.
 For two enchantments to be compatible, neither enchantment can have the other in their `incompatible_enchants` field.
 These take custom strings mapped to enchantments, and a [full list can be found here](enchantment_mappings.md).